-We’ve all been there before.
-We have that one “problem child” who always seems to be in crisis mode.
-In fact, you’re more surprised if they’re NOT in a crisis.
-And just like a homing device, that teenager always seem to find that one adult who will rescue them and bail them out.
-If that adult happens to be you, guess what?
-You’re enabling behavior that is detrimental to them and those around them.
+We’ve all been there before, with that one “problem child” who always seems to be in crisis mode.
+In fact, you’re more surprised if that kid isn’t in crisis.
+And just like a homing device, that teenager always seems to find the one adult who’ll bail him out.
+If that adult happens to be you, then guess what.
+You’re enabling behavior that is detrimental to him and those around him.
 I know that sounds harsh, but I think some teenagers have an uncanny ability to drain our energy, deplete our patience, and abuse our kindness.

-- asking you to repair things in their life you didn’t break?
+- asking you to repair things in his or her life that you didn’t break?

 - taking advantage of your generosity?

 - making you feel guilty when you say, “No, I won’t help you this time?”

 If you’re always bailing out a kid who does these things, you’re enabling your child.
 But you can empower him or her instead.
 Here are 6 simple ways.